English Language and Literature

 BA, British Columbia

-I have a lovely partner named Heather, a dog named Tito, and two hilarious children named Vern and Fran.
+I have a lovely partner named Heather, a dog named Bingo, and three hilarious children named Vern, Francine, and Murphy.
 I am committed to disability rights in my scholarship, service, and teaching.
 My work brings together rhetoric, writing, disability studies, and critical pedagogy.
-My first book, entitled Disability Rhetoric, is due out in 2013 with Syracuse University Press.
+My first book, entitled Disability Rhetoric, was published with Syracuse University Press in 2014.
+Academic Ableism: Disability and Higher Education was published with Michigan University Press in 2017 and is available in an open-access version online.
+Disabled Upon Arrival: Eugenics, Immigration, and the Construction of Race and Disability was published in 2018 with Ohio State University Press.
 I am the Founding Editor of the Canadian Journal of Disability Studies.

-I am also working on an ongoing basis to develop teaching materials, resources, and ideas that would make writing classrooms more accessible for all students.
-For instance, I am Chair of the College Composition and Communication Committee on Disability Issues, and I maintain a blog called 'bits' that focuses on teaching writing through multiple literacies and modalities.
+I am also working on an ongoing basis to develop teaching materials, resources, and ideas that would make classrooms more accessible for all students.

 Areas of graduate supervision